jvleta/knockitout/README.md

 # knockitout

-Because the world needed another to-do list app and I needed to learn knockout
+Because the world needed one more to-do list app